vedantchavan004/ECG-Classification/README.md

 The resulting CNNs are used to classify the given ECG signal to ARR, CHF, and NSR, respectively.

 # Steps to follow
+Before starting run start_up.m file or just type start_up in the command window.

+TestData file is made to test any ECG signal.
+But to test, you need to train the neural networks first.
+It is all available in TestData.mlx file